DreamerCollective/DreamerUniverse-Voting/README.md

-# DreamerUniverse-Voting
+# Dreamer Web

-the repository for the website to allow users to set up any elections for a number of users to vote on.
+the repository for the website to allow users to operate communities entirely on the web.

+Dreamer Web allows you to set up any elections for a number of users to vote on.

 open the console for you editor and type in the following commands